drbothen/VRNano/docs/README.md

 ## Sketch

-This sketch is the one and only drawing I made to describe the game mechanics and environment in general it should be almost self explaining:
+This sketch is the one and only drawing I made to describe the game mechanics and environment in general it should self explanatory:

 ![Image of Sketch](https://raw.githubusercontent.com/drbothen/VRNano/master/docs/sketch.png)